There’s a lot of stuff out there about getting a Nevada divorce.

 In our experience, the average length of a somewhat contested divorce takes anywhere from 6 to 8 months to finalize.

-There are some things that you and your ex can do to make your divorce go faster, like participate in private mediation or agree to have a private arbitrator hear your case.
+There are some things that you and your ex can do to make your divorce go faster.
+For example, participate in private mediation or agree to have a private arbitrator hear your case.

 #18: How Much Will My Divorce Cost?